-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Robert Siegel.

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 NPR's Scott Horsley was there.

-Democratic Senator Mark Warner of Virginia says that includes a lot of popular programs, from NASA to children's nutrition, but it's only about 12 percent of the federal government's budget.
+SCOTT HORSLEY: Democratic Senator Mark Warner of Virginia says that includes a lot of popular programs, from NASA to children's nutrition, but it's only about 12 percent of the federal government's budget.

-Republican Senator Saxby Chambliss says to get a long-term handle on the government's budget, those are the areas Congress needs to look at.
+HORSLEY: Republican Senator Saxby Chambliss says to get a long-term handle on the government's budget, those are the areas Congress needs to look at.
 He and Senator Warner are leading an unusual bipartisan effort to do just that.

-Just as all parts of the budget have to be on the negotiating table, Warner says, both Republicans and Democrats have to be sitting around it.
+HORSLEY: Just as all parts of the budget have to be on the negotiating table, Warner says, both Republicans and Democrats have to be sitting around it.

-Sen. WARNER: At the end of the day, it is about trust.
+WARNER: At the end of the day, it is about trust.
 It's about making sure that at some point, you're going to have to link arms with somebody and take a jump.
 This will not happen unless there's a grand enough bargain that everybody feels they've got some skin in the game.

-Virginia banker David Addison said after the meeting, he's encouraged Warner and Chambliss are working on a plan to curb the federal debt.
+HORSLEY: Virginia banker David Addison said after the meeting, he's encouraged Warner and Chambliss are working on a plan to curb the federal debt.
 But he wonders if their colleagues in Congress have the political will to move forward.

-Mr. DAVID ADDISON: I think we're moving in the right direction, but it's definitely going to require more cooperation and more realization that this is the issue.
+DAVID ADDISON: I think we're moving in the right direction, but it's definitely going to require more cooperation and more realization that this is the issue.
 We have to deal with it now.

 HORSLEY: Warner admits his fellow senators were initially skeptical of the debt-cutting effort.
 And he's still not sure many lawmakers are betting on the project.
 At least, though, he and Chambliss are not being ignored.
 Chambliss adds lawmakers can't afford to do nothing.

-Sen. CHAMBLISS: If we don't do it, then those people that buy our bonds, i.e. the Chinese, are going to dictate to us exactly how we do it.
+CHAMBLISS: If we don't do it, then those people that buy our bonds, i.e. the Chinese, are going to dictate to us exactly how we do it.
 And I don't think there's any American that wants to see that happen, and certainly no member of Congress who wants to see that happen.

-Scott Horsley, NPR News, Richmond.
+HORSLEY: Scott Horsley, NPR News, Richmond.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.